 Air conditioners are a way of life for many Australians, but buying and installing one can be expensive.
 The good news is that end of financial year sales time could present a good opportunity to slash those costs significantly.
 With retailers keen to clear out their old stock to make way for the new, prices often come down, meaning you could cash in on some serious savings.
 But you will only get a good deal if you find the right air conditioner for your needs, which is why we’ve produced the following guide to some of the top-rated brands on our website and their current offers this EOFY.

-On average, Australians fork out around $2,400 for a split-system air conditioner, and twice as much on ducted units.
-Obviously, this isn’t a decision to be made lightly, as the initial costs is something that may frighten off some consumers, but as you can’t put a price on a cool breeze on a hot day, air conditioners may be well worth the price.
-With Aussies replacing their air conditioners every nine years, on average, it’s worth going for a model that will last the distance.
-Below are some of the latest deals on offer from brands that consistently rate well in our annual customer ratings, including Kelvinator, Mitsubishi Electric, Fujitsu General and Panasonic.
+On average, Australians fork out around $2,100 for a split-system air conditioner, and twice as much on ducted units.
+Obviously, this isn’t a decision to be made lightly, as the initial costs are something that may frighten off some consumers, but as you can’t put a price on a cool breeze on a hot day, air conditioners may be well worth the price.
+With Aussies replacing their air conditioners every nine years, on average, it’s worth going for a model that will go the distance.
+Below are some of the latest deals on offer from brands that consistently rate well in our annual customer ratings, including Kelvinator, Mitsubishi Electric, Fujitsu and Panasonic.

 Kelvinator offers just two types of air conditioners – split-system and window air con.
 It gears towards the budget-friendly end of the price scale and you may find even lower prices on its range this end of financial year sale time.

 It comes with an LCD backlit wireless remote control that features a ‘Follow Me’ command system.
-This technology allows the indoor temperature reading to be taken from the remote and enable the air conditioner to automatically adjust the temperature when required.
-If you’re energy-conscious, the 2.5kW model was rated five stars for energy efficiency.
-This model is almost 30% off its recommended retail price of $859.
+This technology allows the indoor temperature reading to be taken from the remote and enables the air conditioner to automatically adjust the temperature when required.
+If you’re energy-conscious, this 2.5kW model was rated five stars for energy efficiency.
+This model is almost 30% off its recommended retail price of $899.

-For a larger model, you might like to consider this 8kW split-system inverter reverse cycle air conditioner (KSD80HRG) which normally retail for $2,349.
+For a larger model, you might like to consider this 9kW split-system inverter reverse cycle air conditioner (KSD90HWJ) which normally retails for $2,749.
 Expect similar technology as the model above including the HEPA and ion filters, plus a 24-hour timer.
-If you ever experience a power failure, Kelvinator says this unit is equipped with an auto restart function that memorises the settings you had set, allowing the air con to pick up where it left off once the power is back on.
+If you ever experience a power failure, Kelvinator says this unit is equipped with an auto-restart function that memorises the settings you had set, allowing the air con to pick up where it left off once the power is back on.

 It features a DC fan motor with six fan speeds, a concealed dimmable digital display and even auto swing functionality.
 It also comes with an LCD remote, making it easy to use.
 In terms of energy efficiency, this model is also rated 2.5 stars.